 It’s also common for particularly intoxicated people to leave restaurants without realizing they didn’t pay their bill simply because they’re too drunk to remember.
 While voluntary intoxication isn’t usually a defense, it can be in a case like this where intent is a key element.
-Because intent is such an important part of this crime, it is important to call your Vista theft attorney if you have been accused of dining and dashing.
+Because intent is such an important part of this crime, it is important to call a criminal attorney if you have been accused of dining and dashing.

 It’s also important to recognize that you must have used the good or service to some extent in order to be guilty of this crime.
 That’s an important distinction because people often end up leaving a restaurant with bad service after placing an order but still getting nothing served to their table but tap water.
 Since the diners have not gotten anything the restaurant charges for, people in this situation have not dined and dashed, even if the restaurant already started cooking their meal.